mpourmpoulis/PythonVoiceCodingPlugin/README.md

 The code is available on [github](https://github.com/mpourmpoulis/PythonVoiceCodingPlugin) along with its initial release (0.0.0)!

-Update:  release 0.0.1 is out! please note but there aren't any changes in the bundles from the previous release!
+Update:  release 0.0.2 is out and with many thanks to @LexiconCode  there are now bundles for Caster 0.6.11!

 ## Limitations